Markosverdhi/markosverdhi/README.md

 # Markos Dhimiter Verdhi
  A cumulative documentation of the projects that I worked on or completed thus far.

-- I am a student at Pennsylvania State University, studying Computational Data Sciences.
+- I am an undergraduate student at Penn State University, studying Computational Data Sciences.

-- I am a first year student.
+- I am a second year student.

-- I am familiar with Python 3 and SQL (MySQL and SQLite, but I will learn Oracle and others if a position requires me to do so).
+- I am familiar with Python3 and SQL.
 My Github profile is regularly updated with new projects that I learn about and complete in my studies, and I am very enthusiastic about learning more and continuing to add to my experience.

 - I am currently working on a program that will analyze trends in the past tropospheric air temperatures.
 While this may be information that is already available on the internet, the project is designed to familiarize myself with various tools used by Data Scientists.